Tidazi/KI-CLACSON/readme.txt

 02. amount of delay (in frames)
 03. empty (trailing comma is important!)

+there is not currently support for fullscreen ki yet, sorry.

+the resolution must match the windowed resolution of killer instinct as of the time of this writing, only two resolutions are supported:
+1920x1080 (default in this release)
+1600x900

 the amount of delay is related to performance, the longer the delay, the better the performance will be, at the expense of being